krisster/MLDM_project/README.md

 **Modifications**

 Additionally to our previous report we add a simple model of recommendations according to popularity among users.
 So, get the same recommended items for all users

 Also we have tried to provide a collaborative filtering model to predict recommendations according to similarity of items among users.
 To do this we use a cosine similarity

 For final model we'd like to a little bit modify KMeans method and individualize predictions using a previous collaborative filtering method (now we have the same recommendations for all)

+**Updated**
+For the last version we have models (collaborative filtering with KNN and ALS) that make individual predictions based on the similarity of items.
+So, for example, if I bought black jeans I will be interested in bluejeans but different model

+However, we have two problems: the first one is that this scheme maybe relevant for books/films.
+But it is better to find similar customers and recommend to buy things that they haven't bought.
+The second one is that ALS doesn't work correctly